The Wild Animal Sanctuary: History

 Pat Craig started The Wild Animal Sanctuary when he took in a jaguar cub that he kept on a licensed facility on his family's farm outside Boulder, Colorado.
 The animals were soon moved to Lyons, Colorado to provide additional space.
 After 8 years in Lyons, a limestone quarry was opened nearby, forcing the sanctuary to move.

 In 2005, largely because of relief efforts for Hurricane Katrina and the Indonesia tsunami, donations to the sanctuary decreased significantly, and by mid-2006 the staff thought the sanctuary would need to close.
 In order to help raise money, the sanctuary was opened to the public, started selling donated merchandise, brought in more volunteers, and started a program of sponsoring individual animals.

+Continued expansion of the sanctuary has allowed for more areas for animals to roam.

 By 2007 the sanctuary was using 160 acre of its 320 acre site for rescued animal habitats.
 By 2010 it had 240 acres of habitats.

 In February 2011, the sanctuary, in cooperation with Animal Defenders International, Bob Barker, and the Bolivian government (which had recently enacted legislation outlawing performing wild animals), received 25 lions from circuses in Bolivia that had typically housed the lions in crates for transport.
 The sanctuary built a fabric covered structure isolated from the main facility to house the lions while they got acclimated to the Colorado climate, and while four 20 acre outdoor enclosures were being prepared.
 The first of the prides, picked because they "appear to be close-knit and familiar with each other", was first allowed access to their large outdoor habitat on April 14, 2011.

 The additional 80 acre of enclosures created for the Bolivian lions took up the remainder of the existing sanctuary property, but later in 2011, a donation allowed the sanctuary to purchase another 400 acre, expanding the site to 720 acres and providing space for future expansion of the habitats.

 In May 2012 the sanctuary completed the "Mile Into the Wild" walkway.
 This 4800 ft walkway has let visitors view and photograph the animals in their large habitat areas from above, and at the time connected the original holding area and education building with the Bolivian Lion House and a new parking lot that was built for the increasing number of visitors.
 In addition, the county paved the road to the sanctuary, making access easier.